 On his website, Junior notes “This album is dedicated to and in memory of my beloved daughter, Jenique Louise Giscombe, 20/1/1985 to 1/5/2017 who inspired me to make this, her last wish, a reality.
 R.I.P.
 Dad Loves You…”

 At the height of his fame, when he was touring with Michael Jackson, Junior’s long-term partner and ‘soulmate’ Nardia developed Multiple Sclerosis (MS).
 Tragically, she lost her fight with the degenerative neurological condition in 2008.
 The same year their daughter, Jenique, was also diagnosed with the same aggressive form of the disease and 9 years later, Jenique sadly passed away.

-In 2019, Junior created a video with MS Society to share his experience of MS. I have added the video below and would ask you to please donate to the Stop MS Appeal at mssociety.org.uk/jenique
+In 2019, Junior created a video with MS Society to share his experience of MS. Find out more on the Stop MS Appeal at mssociety.org.uk/jenique

 You can follow Junior on Facebook here for music news and live dates and keep an eye out for the bands that we talked about too – A-P Connection from France and The British Collective – who he records and performs live with – another Weller connection with Omar – plus Don-e and Noel McKoy.

 1988 – Sophisticated Street

 1990 – Stand Strong